raiden-network/raiden/ob-review/README.md

 ### Suggestion

-How about unifing linting and adding automatic code formatting?
+How about unifying linting and adding automatic code formatting?
 Rather than having different calls in tox (only flake8 with `--exit-zero` and another lint environment in the Makefile, I would suggest to package that all up in a [pre-commit](https://pre-commit.com/) setup.
 This would be one environment for automatic fixing and linting with the extra benefits of a lot of useful little hooks to make life easier.
-The added benefit is that devs can install that as an actual pre-commit hook during dvelopment to prevent commits ending up on CI that should not end up there.
+The added benefit is that devs can install that as an actual pre-commit hook during development to prevent commits ending up on CI that should not end up there.
 Simple example in one of my projects: [config file](https://github.com/obestwalter/i3configger/blob/215c3023fec2464f4618a6327264585d9e0182b5/.pre-commit-config.yaml) and [tox env](https://github.com/obestwalter/i3configger/blob/dd55b1da4062f8eaf9e2d962eaf921c9744b1cbe/tox.ini#L24).

-## About the tests
+# About the tests

 The test suite is complex and I can't say that I really understand what's going on a lot of the time, but it seems really decent overall.
-For a software like Raiden Network that must be very tricky to test this seems appropriate though.
+For a software like Raiden Network that must be very tricky to test this seems appropriate.

 Good use is being made of the pytest fixture mechanism and inbuilt fixtures.
 Good care was taken to name the tests well and to pull out helpers where it makes sense.
 If anything I would say there might be a bit too much of that going on in certain places, but I commented about these things in the code directly.

+Things can always be improved but overall on first view this looks like a really good suite.

-### Suggestion: Given-When-Then
+## Suggestion: Given-When-Then

 To improve the comprehensibility of tests that are quite involved or hard to understand, you could think about adding a higher level description in a docstring following [Given-When-Then](https://en.wikipedia.org/wiki/Given-When-Then).
-I wouldn't recomment that for "normal" tests, but for quite a few of the integration tests it might be a good idea.
-This way it might also become clearer, where tests overlap in what they are actually trying to test.
+I wouldn't recomment that for "normal" tests, but for quite a few of the integration tests it might be a good idea (also linking to relevant docs specifying protocols under test if applicable).
+This way it might also become clearer where tests overlap in what they are actually trying to test.

-### Suggestion: Naming things
+## Suggestion: Naming things

-One thing that helps communicating fixture behaviour and resultinh data better is using the `name` keyword for fixtures. e.g. a fixture creating a database and returning the connection could look like this:
+One thing that helps communicating fixture behaviour and resulting data better is using the `name` keyword for fixtures. e.g. a fixture creating a database and returning the connection could look like this:

 ```python
 @pytest.fixture(name="db_connection", scope="session")